 1.3 If you have opted in for marketing emails we will also store your data with our email marketing partner Mailchimp.
 Your data will also be used by our payment providers SagePay,

-V12 Retail Finance or Snap!
-Finance, depending on which payment method you use.
+V12 Retail Finance, Snap!
+Finance or affordItNow, depending on which payment method you use.
 We advise checking these third parties privacy policies for information on how your data may be

 used with them.

-1.4 If you make an application for finance through V12 Retail Finance and are declined, we may use your data to email you with an alternative provider, Snap!
-Finance.
+1.4 If you make an application for finance through V12 Retail Finance, we may use your data to email you with an alternative providers.

 1.5 If you have opted in to receive marketing emails from us then from time to time we will send promotional offers that we feel are relevant to you.
 You can opt out of these emails by